You’ve reached your 40s, have a family and a job, and maybe you think it’s time to coast into the future. Think again.

 If you answered no to any of those questions, consider eliminating the expense and diverting the money toward savings, investing or other activities that fit in with your current and future goals and values.

-By the time you’re in your 40s, you’ve got your career and family on track — make sure your finances are on track too.
-Make decisions now that will support not only your current living situation, but also your future goals and aspirations.
+By the time you’re in your 40s, you’ve got your career and family on track — make sure your finances and wellbeing are on track too.
+Make decisions that will support not only the lifestyle, health and mental clarity you want now, but also your future goals and aspirations.